badoo/pinba2/README.md

 	- more options can be configured per report now
 		- stats gathering history: i.e. some reports can aggregate over 60sec, while others - over 300sec, as needed
 		- histograms+percentiles: some reports might need very detailed histograms, while others - coarse
+- simpler to maintain
+	- no 'pools' to configure, aka no re-configuration is required when traffic grows
+	- no limits on tag name/value sizes (but keep it reasonable)
 - improved performance, reduced cpu/memory usage
 	- currently handles ~72k simple packets/sec (~200mbps) with 5 medium-complexity reports (4 keys aggregation) @ ~40% overall cpu usage
 	- uses significantly less memory (orders of magnitude) for common cases, since we don't store raw requests by default